 Health Insurance Open Enrollment is from November 1st through December 15th

 Changes to your health insurance coverage are usually made during the “Open Enrollment” period.
 During this time, you can sign up for new health insurance or make changes to your existing coverage.
 You may wonder what happens to your insurance if you miss the open enrollment period.
 Because health insurance issues are complex and can be difficult to navigate, you would benefit from the advice of a licensed health insurance agent.
-Licensed agents who are experts in health insurance plans in Nevada, are paid by the insurance company (so you’ll pay nothing for their expert advice), and you’ll benefit by having someone to count on to reach out to during the year with questions and problems.
+Licensed agents who are experts in health insurance plans in Nevada, are paid by the insurance company (so you’ll pay nothing for their expert advice), and you’ll benefit by having someone to count on and reach out to during the year with questions and/or problems.

 Call For FREE Help (702) 898-0554